 Frequently Asked Questions

-There are no particular strongest agents in Valorant.
-But anyone from S-Tier in our Valorant agent tier list such as Deadlock, Jett, Skye, Omen, or Killjoy is strong in the current patch.
+There are no strongest agents in Valorant.
+But anyone from S-Tier in our Valorant agent tier list such as Jett, Omen, or Reyna is strong in the current patch.

-According to our pick rate and win rate data, Brimstone is the most picked agent with 50.8%.
-He is easy to play and very reliable on any map.
+According to our pick rate and win rate data, Reyna is the most picked agent with 59.9%.
+She is easy to play and very reliable on any map.

 Unlock any of the S-Tier agents from our tier list.
 All of them are strong and flexible in any situation.
-We will recommend you unlock Omen and Killjoy as first agents.
+We will recommend you unlock Omen and Reyna as first agents.